ionic-team/stencil-site/src/docs/guides/module-bundling.md

   L5:   console.log('do stuff');
 ```

-If you want to have shared functionality used across components, move any shared functions or classes to a different `.ts` file, like this:
+The solution is to move any shared functions or classes to a different `.ts` file, like this:

 **src/utils.ts:**
 ```tsx